bbatsov/emacsredux/_posts/2026-03-04-transpose-all-the-things.md

 transposition but as a building block for [moving lines up and down]({% post_url 2013-04-02-move-current-line-up-or-down %}).

+One caveat: `transpose-lines` doesn't play well with `visual-line-mode`.
+Since `visual-line-mode` wraps long lines visually without inserting actual newlines, what looks like several lines on screen may be a single buffer line.
+`transpose-lines` operates on real (logical) lines, so it can end up swapping far more text than you expected.
+This is one of the reasons I'm not a fan of `visual-line-mode` -- it subtly breaks commands that operate on lines.
+If you must use `visual-line-mode`, your best workaround is to fall back to `transpose-sentences` or `transpose-paragraphs` (which rely on punctuation and blank lines rather than newlines), or temporarily disable `visual-line-mode` with `M-x visual-line-mode` before transposing.

 ## The Overlooked Ones

 Here's where it gets more interesting.
 Emacs has two more transpose